XlynxX/Vanillity/README.md

-Vanillity is my test fork of Nukkit.
+Vanillity is my test fork of Nukkit 1.16.100.

 I wanna try to add some things from java like generation, health regen or something To build just run